muratk5n/thirdwave/en/README.md

 ---

-Marc L. Hill is on Al Jazeera..
-Good.
-Standup guy, and obviously he didn't make in on CNN for that reason.
+Marc L. Hill is on Al Jazeera.. great.
+Standup guy, obviously he didn't make in on CNN, for that reason.

 ---